יום שלישי

 I am Jewish, but I'm probably not "Jewish enough" to come to something like this.
 Can I come?

-I'm not in my twenties.
+I'm not in my twenties or thirties.
 Can I come?

 Yes!